Bioconductor/bioc_git_transition/doc/scenario-10-bug-fix-in-release-and-devel.md

     ```
     git checkout <RELEASE_X_Y>
     git merge master
+    ## FIXME: version bump in master not same as in release
     ```
 5. Then, make sure you push your changes to both the Github and Bioconductor, `master` and `<RELEASE_X_Y>` branches.
 Make sure you are on the correct branch on your local machine,